 The Indiana Constitution provides that if there is a vacancy in the office of Chief Justice “caused by absence, illness, incapacity or resignation,” then all powers and duties of the office of Chief Justice are transferred to the member of the Supreme Court who is the most senior in length of service.
 See Ind.
 Const., Art.
 7, Sec.
 3. The acting Chief Justice serves as chief until the cause of the vacancy is terminated or the position is filled by the Nominating Commission.

-Three.
+Four.
 Chief Justice Norman F. Arterburn was selected in 1973 and served until 1975.
 The Indiana Judicial Nominating Commission then selected Justice Richard M. Givan in 1975 to serve as the next Chief Justice, and he served in that capacity, after two reappointments, until 1987.
 At that time, the Nominating Commission selected Justice Randall T. Shepard to be Chief Justice of Indiana.
-Chief Justice Shepard has served as the Supreme Court’s leader for twenty-four years, having been reappointed by the Commission four times in 1992, 1997, 2002, and 2007.
+Chief Justice Shepard served as the Supreme Court’s leader for twenty-five years, having been reappointed by the Commission four times in 1992, 1997, 2002, and 2007.
 Justice Brent E. Dickson, served as Chief Justice, May 2012 to August 2014.
 Justice Loretta H. Rush, the current Chief Justice, was sworn into the leadership position on May 15, 2012.